 Parades and ceremonies take place on top of a crafted carpet of traditional emblems and national symbols including the country’s crest.
 Sometimes Mayan designs are created, such as the quetzal.
-Find photographs of alfombras in books or on the Internet for inspiration.
+Share photographs of alfombras in books or on the Internet with students for inspiration.

-Place recycled newspaper over your art area.
-Cover construction paper with Crayola® Washable Tempera and Paint Brushes.
-Make solid areas of vibrant Guatemalan flower-petal colors.
+Place recycled newspaper over the art area.
+Students paint construction paper with Crayola® Washable Tempera making solid areas of vibrant Guatemalan flower-petal colors.
 Air-dry flat.

-On more paper, outline designs for your alfombras with Crayola Erasable Colored Pencils.
+On more paper, outline designs for the alfombras with Crayola Erasable Colored Pencils.
 Remember to include a border and center designs as well as unifying graphics.
 Choose symbols that remind you of spring and that can be easily pieced together in a paper mosaic.
-If you change your mind, use the colored pencil eraser and redraw those areas.

 With Crayola Twistables, lay down a base color, such as pine needles.
 Color in the designs.

 Tear up or cut with Crayola Scissors the painted paper into petal shapes.
-You will use these for the mosaic parts of the path.
+Use these for the mosaic parts of the path.
 With Crayola School Glue, stick the pieces inside the outlines, making designs with the different colors.

-With Crayola Glitter Glue, highlight your designs and outlines.
+With Crayola Glitter Glue, highlight the designs and outlines.
 Air-dry flat.